 Like the individual animals within them, locust swarms are typically in motion and can cover vast distances.
 In 1954, a swarm flew from northwest Africa to Great Britain.
 In 1988, another made the lengthy trek from West Africa to the Caribbean.

 From October 2003 to May 2005, West Africa faced the largest desert locust outbreak in 15 years.
-The costs of fighting this upsurge was estimated by the FAO to have exceeded US$400 million, and harvest losses were valued at up to US$2.5 billion, which had disastrous effects on the food security situation in West Africa.
+The costs of fighting this upsurge were estimated by the FAO to have exceeded US$400 million, and harvest losses were valued at up to US$2.5 billion, which had disastrous effects on the food security situation in West Africa.

 In 2010 in mid-August, eastern Australia was hit with the biggest locust plague in more than 30 years.
-Without intervention, there was more than $1.8 billion worth of damage to pastures, cereal crops and forage crops.
-Chris Adriaansen, the director of the Australian Plague Locust Commission, said that 5 million hectares of land was affected.
+Without intervention, there was more than $1.8 billion worth of damage to pastures, cereal crops, and forage crops.
+Chris Adriaansen, the director of the Australian Plague Locust Commission, said that 5 million hectares of land were affected.
 But he also said that Australian farmers are as prepared as they can be: aircraft contractors are organized for surveillance and insecticide aerial sprays, and farmers have been alerted to the risks.
 In Victoria, where the government has allocated $39.9 million to combat the plague, government authorities will have the power to enter farms and spray locusts without farmer consent.

 Heavy rainfall during the Australian summer led to higher numbers of the insects.
 Those that hatched in autumn managed to destroy 35,000 hectares of wheat and barley crops in Forbes Shire in central-west New South Wales.
 Graham Falconer, deputy mayor of Forbes, calculates $36.7 million worth of damage.
 Falconer believes that Australia wasn’t prepared for the locusts in March and is even more worried about what will happen in August.
 “It’s like a war,” he says.
-“If we don’t win it, we lose billions of dollars in crop.”
+“If we don’t win it, we lose billions of dollars in the crop.”

 According to the U.N., the FAO began a $45 million pesticide campaign in Madagascar after the 2012 locust plague, but funding has stalled with many millions still needed.